-Anyone who’s ever had real maple syrup will tell you that the corn syrup knock-offs commonly sold at the grocery stores just don’t compare.
+Anyone who’s ever had real maple syrup will tell you that the corn syrup-based knock-offs commonly sold at the grocery stores just don’t compare.
 Real maple syrup, dark or light, has the perfect amount of sweetness and a rich, complex flavor.

 Even people who adore real maple syrup sometimes don’t know about other maple products, like butter or sugar.
 Maple butter isn’t a dairy product; the product gets its name because it is creamy, like butter.
-Maple sugar, much like cane sugar, can be found in a many different consistencies, from large chunks (and candies shaped like maple leaves, Santas, and such) to finely ground powder that’s similar to confectioners sugar.
+Maple sugar, much like cane sugar, can be found in many different consistencies, from large chunks (and candies shaped like maple leaves, Santas, and such) to finely ground powder that’s similar to confectioners’ sugar.

 Unlike cane sugar, which can be heavily processed, maple syrup offers a purer alternative.
 “White sugar is typically derived from sugar cane and is processed and purified before being sold,” says Pépin.
 “Because maple syrup is not processed, it contains potentially beneficial vitamins and minerals like manganese, zinc, calcium, and potassium, making it a great sugar alternative.”

 But don’t worry; even though your syrup is preservative-free, it will still keep for quite some time.
-“As long as the container is not open, pure maple syrup from Canada can be stored at room temperature.
+“As long as the container is not open, pure maple syrup can be stored at room temperature.
 Once opened, keep the syrup in a sealed container in the refrigerator and use it within a period of three to four months,” says Pépin.
 “Maple syrup freezes very well.
 However, the duration of freezing should not exceed 12 months in order to retain ideal flavors and texture.
 Also, slow defrosting is recommended, in the refrigerator for three to four days.”